pbsmfs/MPPO_FULLSTACK/README.md

     docker-compose build .
     docker-compose up

-# How to start on bare metal
+# How to start on bare metal (requires pg to be started manually)
     npm i
     npm start